bcgov/smk-cli/docs/edit-an-app.md

 ![Selector](smk-cli-wms-selector.png)

 To add another WMS service that is not listed in the default options, click once on 'Another WMS Service'.
-You will be provided with a text box where you can supply the full URL to a new WMS service
+You will be provided with a text box where you can supply the full URL to a new WMS service.

 ![Custom URL](smk-cli-wms-custom.png)

-Click once on the 'Load Catalog' button to load layers from your provided services `GetCapabilities`
+Click once on the 'Load Catalog' button to load layers from your provided service's `GetCapabilities` response.

 #### Filtering WMS Layers